electricimp/imp-central-impt/DevelopmentGuide.md

 1. Go to the "factory" directory.

-1. Delete your factory firmware project, the source files and all impCentral API entities.
+2. Delete your factory firmware project, the source files and all impCentral API entities.
 "MyPreFactoryDG" and "MyPreProductionDG" Device Groups and all their builds (including *flagged*) will be deleted, the devices will be unassigned from them.
 "MyProduct" Product will not be deleted as you still have another project (Device Group) related to it.
-  `impt project delete --all`

 ```
-> impt project delete -a
+> impt project delete --all
 The following entities will be deleted:
 Device Group:
   id:   53ca29f4-937d-e684-729b-7e6b6a192c19